Aadya105/Research-Paper-Analyzer/README.md

-📘 Make It Asaan
+📘 MAKE IT ASAAN

 "Make It Asaan" is a Streamlit web application that uses AI to summarize research papers and extract key insights in a blog-style format.
 Simply upload a PDF paper, and the app will generate a clear, concise summary using cutting-edge LLMs and retrieval-based QA.

-🚀 Features
+🚀 FEATURES

 🔍 Upload any research paper in PDF format